 ARTER-ROWLAND NATIONAL SECURITY FORUM: 2023 NATO SUMMIT

-In this presentation of the Arter-Rowland National Security Forum, retired Maj.
-Gen. Gordon B. “Skip” Davis, Jr., a Senior Fellow at the Center for European Policy Analysis, a member of the Alphen Group and a Senior Research Fellow for the Simons Center for Ethical Leadership and Interagency Cooperation, spoke to the attendees via Zoom on Sept.
-15, 2022.
+In this presentation of the Arter-Roland National Security Forum, retired Maj.
+Gen. Gordon B. “Skip” Davis, Jr., a Senior Fellow at the Center for European Policy Analysis, a member of the Alphen Group and a Senior Research Fellow for the Simons Center for Ethical Leadership and Interagency Cooperation, spoke to the attendees via Zoom on Oct.
+19, 2023.
 Davis provided an overview of the 2023 NATO Summit in Vilnius, Lithuania and the road to the 2024 NATO Summit in Washington, D.C.
-The Vilnius Summit included many decisions advancing NATO defense plans, readiness, capabilities and responses to Russian aggression and other threats, including China, and challenges such as climate change.
+The Vilnius Summit included many decisions advancing NATO defense plans, readiness, capabilities and responses to Russian aggression and other threats and challenges.
 Read more.

 ENGAGE THE INTERAGENCY COMMUNITY